LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 You'll appear nice and clear while everything behind you is subtly concealed.

-To start a meeting with background blur, move the blur slider---the one to the right of the video slider---to the right on the *Choose your audio and video settings* screen when you're joining the meeting.
+To start a meeting with background blur, move the blur slider -- the one to the right of the video slider -- to the right on the *Choose your audio and video settings* screen when you're joining the meeting.
 FYI, this only works for scheduled meetings.